Alonso-del-Arte/chess/doc/GameNotation.md

 # Notation of chess games

+For tournament play, each player is expected to keep his or her own handwritten record of the game.

 Chess games are usually notated in two columns, each column having a number, a notation for White's move and a notation for Black's move (except the last column if White wins or causes a stalemate).
 Since White always goes first,